Sales • Jun 25, 2025

 *Source: Cvent 2025 Planner Sourcing Report for North America

-The Fall of On-Site Inspections & Rise of Virtual Tours: How Digital Tools Are Reshaping Venue Selection
+The Drop in On-Site Inspections & Rise of Virtual Tours: How Digital Tools Are Reshaping Venue Selection

 There was a time when hosting a planner for an on-site inspection felt like a win.
 You got them through the door, showed off your ballroom in golden-hour light, and hoped the tour ended with a handshake and a pencil-in.
-But that era is ending.
-It may already be over.
+But that era is shifting.

 Today, budget cuts, leaner teams, and tighter timelines are forcing planners to rethink how they evaluate venues.
-The reality is stark: cross-country site visits are out; self-service, immersive digital exploration is in.
+The reality is stark: cross-country site visits are down; self-service, immersive digital exploration is booming.
 And for hospitality brands, adapting isn’t optional—it’s mission-critical.

 Planner Expectations Have Changed—for Good